thegriglat/dqmcpp/mkdocs/docs/examples.md

 To be added ...

-Of course the best examples are [real plugins](https://github.com/thegriglat/dqmcpp/tree/main/PFGplugins)
+Of course the best examples are [real PFG plugins](https://github.com/thegriglat/dqmcpp/tree/main/PFGplugins)